-When you think of Hawaii, it might be that touristy dives rather than hidden beaches come to mind.
+When you think of Hawaii, touristy dives rather than hidden beaches might come to mind.
 However, you actually have to hike to Kauapea Secret Beach, as it isn’t reachable by road.
 Your journey will be rewarded with delectable seclusion, tidal pools, lava-formed rocks and picturesque waterfalls.

 Bethany Beach, Del.

 Hotel Rates Start at: $135 per night at the local Holiday Inn

 If Hawaii is a beach vacation cliche, Delaware is just about the polar opposite.
 Don’t write off the sleepy vacation towns of Bethany Beach and Fenwick Island, though, which together form the duo known as the “Quiet Resorts.”
 Along with American-style boardwalks, visitors can soak up all the surfing and fishing they desire.
 The area only has 350 residents during the off-season, but the population jumps to 40,000 in summer.
 The Delaware beach towns are the best places to buy a vacation home in the state.

 Hotel Rates Start at: $103 at Armonia Boutique hotel